manishat9096/Boiler-Bidding-model/README.md

 ```bash
 python main.py
 ```

-main.py is the entry point and depending on the case selected it will call: recurssive_RTO.py - for recursive closed-loop optimisation, OL_nonrecurssive_RTO.py - for open-loop optimisation, and rt_op_modified.py - which defines the Gurobi optimisation model and handles data loading.
+main.py is the entry point and depending on the case selected it will call:

+- `recurssive_RTO.py` – for recursive closed-loop optimisation
+- `OL_nonrecurssive_RTO.py` – for open-loop optimisation
+- `rt_op_modified.py` – defines the Gurobi optimisation model and handles data loading

-Results are written to the Simulation Output/ folder and can be visualised with Plotly.
+Results are written to the `Simulation Output/` folder and can be visualised with Plotly.